aristanetworks/atd-public/labguides/source/media-IP.Intro.rst

 1. Log into the **LabAccess** jumpserver:

-   1. Type ``14`` or ``media-intro`` at the prompt.
+   1. Type ``media-intro`` or option ``14`` at the prompt.
 The script will configure the topology with the exception of **Leaf 4**.
-The main task is to configure the remaining device so there is connectivity between the two hosts.
+The main task is to configure the remaining device so there is connectivity between the two hosts